Aravind1444/Aravind1444/README.md

 ----

-<p>I am Aravind Venugopal, an undergraduate student from Trivandrum, learning ECE but passionate about CSE.
-I love to code in Java and build apps using flutter.
-I also work on web based projects.
-Communities are vital for me and I myself have been a part of Developer Student Clubs, School of AI, IEEE SB, etc. </p>
+<p>I am Aravind.
+I work as a Program Manager at Target.
+I love to code in my free time.
+I like to get my hands dirty on Android app development.
+Communities are vital for me and I have had the opportunity to build and grow a few, while supporting a lot of amazing folks. </p>

-- I love programming (CP) using Java
+- I love developing products
-- I have also been selected as an Intel Software Innovator
+- 💻 I work as a Program Manager, which means that I don't write code for a living, as of now.
-- I also work on flutter and other web based projects, just getting ready to try out React.js
+- I work on Android Development and HTML/CSS + JS
-- I'm currently working on my Data Structures, Algorithms and System Design skills
-- 📫 How to reach me:  [Linkedin](https://www.linkedin.com/in/aravind1444/) or [Instagram](https://www.instagram.com/in/aravindvenugopal02/)
+- 📫 How to reach me:  [Linkedin](https://www.linkedin.com/in/aravind1444/) or [Twitter](https://twitter.com/AravindV1444)

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Aravind14444" alt="Aravind Venugopal" /> </p>